Skip to main content

 Yes, PHGG can flatten post-meal blood sugar spikes by slowing how quickly carbohydrates are absorbed.
 This effect is most useful for patients with insulin resistance, prediabetes, or type 2 diabetes.
 The drop in glucose response is modest but consistent in studies.

 PHGG is generally considered safe in pregnancy and breastfeeding because it is a fiber, not a drug.
 Many obstetricians recommend it for pregnancy-related constipation.
-Always confirm with your OB or midwife, especially during the first trimester.
+Always confirm with your OB or midwife, particularly during the first trimester.

 Yes, PHGG fermentation by gut bacteria produces butyrate, a short-chain fatty acid that fuels the cells lining the colon and lowers inflammation.
 Adequate butyrate is linked to better gut wall integrity, lower colon cancer risk, and improved metabolic health.
 PHGG is one of the more reliable ways to boost butyrate production.